Current cross-correlation spectroscopy of Majorana bound states: Results

 We then compute the cross-correlation $P\left(t+\tau,t\right)$ for each parameter set, and present its absolute value normalized by the square of the lead-nanowire coupling strength $\Gamma=0.01$ defined between the two end-sites of the wire and the lead, for each model regime in Fig.~\ref{fig:correlations}.
 Details of the numerical implementation can be found in Appendix B of Ref.~\cite{ridley2022many}.
 Crucially for our method, the implemented formula is a `single-shot' function in the two-time plane, so there is an identical cost associated with taking the observation time $t$ to be very small or very large.
 In practice, we set the observation time to $t=5000$, i.e. we work directly in the steady-state regime.
+This is demonstrated to be an observation time at which the cross-correlations have comfortably saturated in Appendix~\ref{sec:long_t}.

 We also consider the low-temperature regime (to avoid thermal suppression of topological features) by setting $\beta=200$.
-With the hopping energies $J$ in sub-eV range for prototypical semiconductor nanowires~\cite{marramajorana2022}, this corresponds to cryogenic temperatures $\lesssim 10$~K.
+With the hopping energies $J$ in sub-eV range for prototypical semiconductor nanowires~\cite{marramajorana2022}, this corresponds to cryogenic temperatures $\lesssim 10$~K. The temperature and tunneling-rate dependence of the cross-correlations are examined further in Appendix \ref{sec:temperature_dep}, confirming that variations in these parameters do not qualitatively alter the cross-correlation picture.